district10/blog/_posts/post-0098-probability-and-statistics.md

     $$x=\frac{y - \mu}{\sigma}$$

-    which expresses the number of standard deviations away from the mean.
+    which expresses **the number of standard deviations away from the mean**.

     Because of its relation to the cumulative distribution function of the normal distribution, the Q-function can also be expressed in terms of the